KHADIJA2509/Flower-Management-System-/README.md

 - Specialization of Items: Items are specialized into gifts, flowers, and accessories with partial overlap, understanding that one item can belong to multiple categories.
 - Items to Company: A mandatory one-to-many relationship exists where one company offers multiple items.
-- Items to Order "Offers": A many-to-many relationship exists, indicating that an order must contain many items and many items can appear in many orders.
+- Items to Order "Offers": A many-to-many relationship exists, indicating that an order must contain many items, and many items can appear in many orders.
 - Staff to Company "Have": There is a mandatory one-to-many relationship indicating a single company employs many staff members.
 - Specialization of Staff: Disjoint total specialization relationship within the Staff entity, with subtypes: Salesman, Cashier, Delivery, Manager, Owner
 - Cashier to Billing "Bill Process": A mandatory one-to-many relation signifying each billing is processed by one cashier, and one cashier can process multiple billings.
-- Delivery to Order "Deliver": One-to-one relationship between Order and Delivery indicates that each order can be delivered by one delivery staff, and one delivery staff can handle multiple orders.
+- Delivery to Order "Deliver": The one-to-one relationship between Order and Delivery indicates that each order can be delivered by one delivery staff, and one delivery staff can handle multiple orders.
-- Manager to Company "Manage": A mandatory one-to-one relationship indicated that Manager must have one company, and company must have one manager.
+- Manager to Company "Manage": A mandatory one-to-one relationship indicates that the Manager must have one company, and the company must have one manager.
 - Associative Entity "Transaction": This associative entity represents the process that involves orders, customers, billing, and complaints.

 - There is a one-to-one mandatory relationship between the transaction and each order, billing, and complaint, denoting that each transaction must include these entities.